 In January 2015, as amended in September 2016, the Company entered into an operating lease for approximately 42,000 square feet of office and laboratory space located at 700 Saginaw Drive, Redwood City, California (the 700 Building), with a term through April 2023.
 In April 2020, the Company amended the lease to lease an additional 19,000 square feet of office, laboratory and research and development space located at 300 Saginaw Drive, Redwood City, California (the 300 Building), and to extend the lease term through December 2030.
 In November 2021, the Company amended the lease to lease an additional 41,000 square feet of office, laboratory and research and development space located at 800 Saginaw Drive, Redwood City, California (the 800 Building), and to extend the lease term through November 2033.
-The Company has the option to extend the lease for an additional ten years after November 30, 2033.
+In March 2023, the Company amended the lease to lease an additional approximately 40,000 square feet of office, laboratory and research and development space located at 900 Saginaw Drive, Redwood City, California (the 900 Building), and to extend the lease term through December 31, 2035.
+The Company has the option to extend the lease for an additional ten years after December 31, 2035.
+The Company expects to take possession of the 900 Building in the fourth quarter of 2023.

-The Company maintains letters of credit for the benefit of the landlord which is disclosed as restricted cash in the condensed consolidated balance sheets.
-Restricted cash related to letters of credit due to the landlord was \$1.7 million as of September 30, 2022 and December 31, 2021.
+The Company maintains letters of credit for the benefit of the landlord which is disclosed as restricted cash in the unaudited condensed consolidated balance sheets.
+Restricted cash related to letters of credit due to the landlord was \$1.7 million and \$1.5 million as of March 31, 2023 and December 31, 2022, respectively.

-Through September 30, 2022, the landlord has provided the Company with \$3.4 million in tenant improvement allowances for the 700 Building, and \$4.6 million for the 300 Building, which were recognized as lease incentives.
-The lease incentives are being amortized as an offset to rent expense over the lease term in the consolidated statements of operations.
+Through March 31, 2023, the landlord had provided the Company with \$4.4 million in tenant improvement allowances for the 700 Building, \$4.6 million for the 300 Building and \$0.6 million for the 900 Building which were recognized as lease incentives.
+The lease incentives are being amortized as an offset to rent expense over the lease term in the unaudited condensed consolidated statements of operations and comprehensive loss.